mauvilsa/nw-page-editor/README.md

 nw-page-editor - Simple app for visual editing of Page XML files.

-Version: 2020.10.28
+Version: 2020.11.16

 # Description

-nw-page-editor is an application for editing ground truth information for diverse purposes related to the areas of document processing and text recognition.
+nw-page-editor is an application for viewing/editing ground truth or predicted information for diverse purposes related to the areas of document processing and text recognition.
 The edition is done interactively and visually on top of images of scanned documents.
 Additionally the app supports many keyboard shortcuts to allow more efficient editing, see section [Application usage shortcuts](#Application-usage-shortcuts).

 The app is available in two variants.
 The first variant is as a [desktop